 If you don’t qualify for any of the available loan forgiveness options, federal student loans come with a few different student loan repayment plans so you can find the option that works best for your budget.

-If you relied on private student loans to help you pay for your tuition at nursing school you may have to review the repayment terms.
+If you relied on private student loans to help you pay for your tuition at nursing school, you may want to review your repayment terms.
 Each lender will determine their own terms and conditions for the loans they lend.

 When you refinance a loan, you take out a new loan with new terms.
-This loan is then used to repay your existing loans.
-If you borrowed multiple loans, this means you have the option to consolidate them into one single monthly payment — potentially with a lower interest rate.
+This loan can then be used to repay your existing loans.
+If you borrowed multiple loans, that means you could have the option to consolidate them into one single monthly payment — potentially with a lower interest rate.